surajpynb/Previous_Portfolio/README.md

-# This page is live at https://secondsuraj.github.io
+# This page is not live at https://secondsuraj.github.io

 #### This Portfolio Website was once active on https://secondsuraj.me
 #### But now, a new portfolio is active at https://surajpandey.com